-It turns out the skin care ingredient we've all feared the most is actually good for our skin.
-That’s because when you look at the science behind aging skin you’ll learn three important facts: 1) oils, also known as lipids or essential fatty acids, occur naturally in your skin, giving young skin that “healthy glow,” 2) lipids create a protective barrier to hold moisture in and keep the elements, like sun and wind, out, and 3) as you age you produce fewer lipids, dehydrating your skin and making it far more prone to wrinkles.
+It turns out the skincare ingredient we've all feared the most is actually good for our skin.
+That’s because when you look at how skin ages, you’ll learn three important facts: 1) oils, also known as lipids or essential fatty acids, occur naturally in your skin, giving young skin that youthful flow 2) lipids create a protective barrier to hold moisture in and keep the elements, like sun and wind, out, and 3) as you age you produce fewer lipids, dehydrating your skin and making it far more prone to wrinkles.

 When oils are applied to the skin, without the interference of waxes (more about that below), they are absorbed directly into the top layers of the epidermis, where they instantly go to work to improve the lipid barrier function.
-By replenishing the oils you’ve lost due to natural attrition (aging) and exposure, you enable your skin to do what it does naturally—retain moisture and repel assaults from sun and wind.
+By replenishing the oils you’ve lost due to the natural aging process and exposure, you enable your skin to do what it does naturally—retain moisture and repel assaults from sun and wind.

 Creams and lotions are mostly waxes and water, with a few oils thrown in.
 Waxes form an occlusive layer on the skin, which helps to hold moisture in.
 That’s good, but there are two major downsides: wax build up may lead to clogged pores, and the wax barrier may prevent the oil component of the cream (the part of the product that actually benefits skin) from penetrating.

 Natural oils, on the other hand, deliver all of the benefits without any downsides.
 What’s more, the small lipid particles in oils penetrate past the epidermal barrier to deliver nutrients to deeper layers of the skin.
 This means that a very high concentration of therapeutic ingredients can reach the dermal layer where skin renewal takes place.

 WHY IS FACE OIL MORE EXPENSIVE THAN LOTION?